mulieriq/crime_map/README.md

 ## Dependencies

-All the dependencies (external libraries) are defined in the single place - `pubspec.yaml` file.
+All the dependencies (external libraries) are defined in a single place - `pubspec.yaml` file.
 This approach allows to easily manage dependencies and use the same dependency version across all modules.

 ## Screenshots